marcopernpruner/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

 In the case of the same device flow, this can be prevented by using and properly checking the **nonce** value, which is created and sent by the Verifier in the authorization request.
 The Verifier should maintain a mapping between User sessions and the **nonce** that is expected in the flow.
 The Verifier should only accept a presentation if the **nonce** in the presentation matches the **nonce** that is expected for the User session.
-With this countermeasure, the Verifier can detect if a presentation is sent that was not bound to the User's session or if no
+With this countermeasure, the Verifier must detect if a presentation is sent that was not bound to the User's session or if no
 User session exists at all, preventing the attack.

 For cross-device flow the requirement is partially satisfied as the flow is vulnerable to Cross-Device Consent Phishing attacks (an attacker could initiate the presentation flow,